hiranthaR/Json-to-Dart-Model/README.md

 <space><space>

 Given a JSON string, this library will generate all the necessary Dart classes to parse and generate JSON.
 Also designed to generate `Flutter` friendly model classes following the [flutter's doc recommendation](https://flutter.io/json/#serializing-json-manually-using-dartconvert) and [Effective Dart: Style](https://dart.dev/guides/language/effective-dart/style).
-Extention supports for both **Serializing JSON manually** and **Serializing JSON** using code generation libraries.
-It is also possible to generate **Freezed** classes.
+Extention supports for both **Serializing JSON manually** and **Serializing JSON** using code generation libraries like **Freezed** and **Json Serializable**.
+If you are an api service provider, you can build a `models.jsonc` file for your users to convert json to `Dart` language with a few clicks.

 ## How it works

 `Dart to Json Model Generator` creates your `JSON` object into separate files and thanks to this if similar structures are detected `generator` will create them into different files and merge them with path (`import`) no matter how named your objects are.
 In this way you can keep your code cleaner and more readable.
 The path name in the first will be renamed with the class name added as a prefix to show from which class the objects are.
 If the names continue to be duplicated then will be marked with index for infinity renaming.

-- Avoid using file base class name as json keys to avoid conflicts and unwanted change of structure names.
+- Avoid using file base class name as json keys to avoid conflicts and unwanted change of structure names. **Note:** konvertering from file `Json to Dart Model` will help to avoid it.
 - Properties named with funky names (like "!breaks", "|breaks", etc) will produce syntax errors.